More than 90pc Form-45 not signed by polling agents

 In one of the constituency in Balochistan NA-257 it was found that only six out of 138 polling stations’ result were signed by the polling agents and the remaining 132 polling stations result were unsigned.
 The polling stations with signed result include PS 17, 34, 45, 55, 122 and PS 125.
 Similarly during the examination process of one of the constituencies in Quetta it was found that only four out of 156 polling stations’ result was signed by the polling agents.
 The polling stations with signed results include PS 3, 47, 129 and PS 135.

 Ahmed Bilal Mehboob terms this exercise a major irregularity.
 According to him this is a huge irregularity and the Election Commission must be held responsible for this failure.
-He demanded constitution of a Commission to probe this irregularity as this exercise will create serious doubts about the results of elections 2018.
+He demanded constitution of a Commission to probe this irregularity.

 Comments